5 Ways to Hear Your Intuitive Voice

 "Insight is the lightbulb that goes off inside our heads," quotes Malcolm Gladwell in his book, Blink: The Power of Thinking Without Thinking.
 Lightbulb moments are illuminating, and shoo'ing them away can prove detrimental.
 Catch as many as you can!

-overanalyze your every psychic moment.
+These fleeting gems of intel can be snagged by merely becoming aware of them.
+There's no need to overanalyze your every psychic moment.
 Just acknowledge the ones that occur more than once and toss them in your "Save" file.

 Gut Feelings and Spine Tingles

-On the flip side, tingles up the spine or back of the neck most commonly indicate something good.
+On the flip side, excited tingles up the spine or back of the neck most commonly indicate something good.
 You may get this sensation when first meeting someone you're bound to have a long-term friendship with, or if you're on the right track with a goal or initiative.

 Either way, everyone's intuitive footprint is different.
 As you practice your own personal pre-cognitive skills, you'll getter better at determining what sensations and feelings go with what messages and outcomes.